 The Default Lifestyle Option invests 50% in Global Equities and 50% in Diversified Growth until 10 years before the member's retirement date.
 As members approach retirement, assets are gradually and automatically switched into lower-risk bond funds.
-At a member's retirement age, the funds are invested 40% in Diversified Growth, 30% in corporate bonds and 30% in gilts.
+During the Plan Year covered by this Governance Statement, at a member's retirement age, the funds were invested 40% in Diversified Growth, 30% in Corporate Bonds and 30% in Gilts.
+Shortly after the Plan Year, members were moved to a new strategy at a member's retirement age that's invested in 10% Global Equities, 40% in Diversified Growth, 25% in Corporate Bonds and 25% in Gilts.